 Your physical ability is rather pathetic, isn't it?
 You have real trouble with carrying around your own equipment, you're the most ineffective laborer your friends have ever seen, and you're always the last one picked in dodge ball.
 It's not that you're lazy, you're just a weakling!
-You take a -2 penalty to Might checks.
+You take a -2 penalty to Might checks for pushing, pulling, lifting, carrying, or throwing heavy objects.

-Incompatible with: Iron Grip, Massive, and Workhorse
+• Incompatible with: Iron Grip, Massive, and Workhorse